matlodej/FluentProxies/README.md

 # FluentProxies

-A library that allows for creation of dynamic proxies that add additional functionality to existing objects, such as implementing the ```INotifyPropertyChanged``` interface or adding custom properties and interfaces.
+A library that allows for creation of dynamic proxies that provide additional functionality to existing objects, such as implementing the ```INotifyPropertyChanged``` interface or adding custom properties and interfaces.

 ##Usage